yury-ppl-ai/dotfiles/README.md

 These are some of my dotfiles.
 Copy what you like.
-Test.